Apostolos98/curriculum/javascript/asynchronous_javascript_and_apis/async_and_await.md

 ### The async keyword

 The `async` keyword is what lets the JavaScript engine know that you are declaring an asynchronous function.
-This is required to use `await` inside any function.
+This is required to use `await` inside any particular function.
 When a function is declared with `async`, it automatically returns a promise; returning in an `async` function is the same as resolving a promise.
 Likewise, throwing an error will reject the promise.

 An important thing to understand is `async` functions are just syntactical sugar for `promises`.